microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 ## Understand different types of LLMs

 Large Language Models (LLMs) can have multiple categorizations based on their architecture, training data, and use case.
-Understanding these differences will help the our startup select the right model for the scenario, and understand how to test, iterate, and improve performance.
+Understanding these differences will help our startup select the right model for the scenario, and understand how to test, iterate, and improve performance.

 There are many different types of LLM models, your choice of model depends on what you aim to use them for, your data, how much you're ready to pay and more.